 Keep your original receipts, detailed descriptions and photos of wine bottle, and an updated and complete inventory, including storage locations.
 That way, if anything happens, you’ll know what you have – or what’s missing.

-Wine should be stored at a consistent temperature of between 13-15 degrees C. Avoid exposure to extreme temperature changes, especially heat, which can flatten the wine’s aroma and flavor.
-Wine is mostly water, so it will freeze at between minus 9 and minus 7 degrees C. Humidity should also be constant, at 50 to 80 percent to keep the corks healthy and sealed.
+Wine should be stored at a consistent temperature of between 55 and 60 degrees F (13-15 degrees C).
+Avoid exposure to extreme temperature changes, especially heat, which can flatten the wine’s aroma and flavor.
+Wine is mostly water, so it will freeze at between 15 and 20 degrees F. Humidity should also be constant, at 50 to 80 percent to keep the corks healthy and sealed.

 The best wine cellars are detached, well insulated and secure.
 You may want to store your wine in a specialty wine storage facility or in your own cellar, insulated with fiberglass to regulate temperature.
 Using redwood or mahogany is a good choice, as they do not rot in humidity.
 An electric wine cooler will also work well, especially if you have a back-up generator.